jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-08-17-getting-started-with-pyflink-on-aws-part-1/index.md

 tags:
   - Apache Flink
   - Apache Kafka
-  - Amazon Kinesis Data Analytics
+  - Amazon Managed Service for Apache Flink
   - Amazon MSK
   - Python
   - Docker
   - Docker Compose
 authors:
   - JaehyeonKim
 images: []
 description: Apache Flink is widely used for building real-time stream processing applications.
-On AWS, Kinesis Data Analytics (KDA) is the easiest option to develop a Flink app as it provides the underlying infrastructure.
+On AWS, Amazon Managed Service for Apache Flink is the easiest option to develop a Flink app as it provides the underlying infrastructure.
 Updating a guide from AWS, this series of posts discuss how to develop and deploy a Flink (Pyflink) application via KDA where the data source and sink are Kafka topics.
 In part 1, the app will be developed locally targeting a Kafka cluster created by Docker.
 Furthermore, it will be executed in a virtual environment as well as in a local Flink cluster for improved monitoring.
 ---

 [Apache Flink](https://flink.apache.org/) is an open-source, unified stream-processing and batch-processing framework.
 Its core is a distributed streaming data-flow engine that you can use to run real-time stream processing on high-throughput data sources.
 Currently, it is widely used to build applications for fraud/anomaly detection, rule-based alerting, business process monitoring, and continuous ETL to name a few.
 On AWS, we can deploy a Flink application via [Amazon Kinesis Data Analytics (KDA)](https://aws.amazon.com/kinesis/data-analytics/), [Amazon EMR](https://aws.amazon.com/emr/) and [Amazon EKS](https://aws.amazon.com/eks/).
 Among those, KDA is the easiest option as it provides the underlying infrastructure for your Apache Flink applications.